naboeth/ethcc2022/README.md

 ### What we learned

--
+- Divide tasks and make a schedule
+- Presenting our project to others
+- How to put data on IPFS/Filecoin
+- How to implement random-number generation / time lock functions in Solidity

 ### Roadmap

 **Photo verification**
-AT to check the validity
-In order to verify that people actually cook and eat their meals from home, we use:
-- AI detection and recognition of the meal to compare it with original pictures from the recipe owners
-- EFIX, IPTC and XMP metadata of pictures to verify the picture orginin and characteristics (+ check for any editing/photoshoping)
+To make sure, the uploaded photo is a valid one (people actually cooked the meal by themselves), we will have to implement a verification mechanism:
 - We use a simple code generator and ask people to handwrite the code and take a picture of both the meal and the code written.
-An AI will also detect and find out if the code is the one sent to the user.
+An AI will also detect and find out if the code is the one sent to the user
+- _AI detection and recognition of the meal to compare it with original pictures from the recipe owners_
+- _EFIX, IPTC and XMP metadata of pictures to verify the picture origin and characteristics (+ check for any editing/photoshopping)_

-We believe thoss three verification steps should ensure a satisfactory amount of fraud detection.
+These verification steps should ensure a satisfactory amount of fraud detection.

 **Cook-to-earn**
-Further inventivization
-(NFTs and stuff, recipees)
-Recipes come from professional cooks or honorable amateurs that put their receipes as NFTs on the dApp.
-(People can buy the NFT recipes)***
-We have a database of original recipes, ingredient lists, cooking instructions, pictures, etc.
+For incentivization (in addition to the locked ETH), we could implement some reward mechanisms:
+- Transform your picture into an NFT, so you can create an "NFT meal series"
+- Mint a free recipe NFT for cooking a meal (special NFTs for regular users, for ex. cook 4 weeks in a row), the NFTs are created by professional chefs or honorable amateurs

-prize pool: redistribute the stakes from the users who failed to cook to the ones who suceeded for incentivization
+- Prize pool: Redistribute a share of the stakes from the users who failed to cook to the ones who succeeded for incentivization (get an additional amount of ETH back, depending on the "cooking success" rate)

 **Social good**
-decide for the charitiy, collected money: make the money flow traceable for tranparency
+- Provide a set of charities with a little description, where users can decide in advance, which one the would donate to in case they don't succeed to cook
+- Make the donations transparent on the blockchain to ensure they reach the charity

 **Building a web3 cooking community**
-(We can use DAO for cooking competition with people voting for the best meal picture)*** (We could later support blockhain-based supply chain management retailers that could provide the ingredients)***

-photo and recipee gallery, show-off your meals, maybe post them on a decentralized social network like lens
+- Show-off your NFT- meals: Create a photo and recipe gallery, where users can vote for the best ones
+- Eventually even create a DAO around  blockchain & cooking enthusiasts
+- Database of original recipes, ingredient lists, cooking instructions, etc.

 ## How to run the DApp locally using truffle/ganache: